terminaldweller/mutator/README.md

 #### The Action File

 `mutator` can accept a file which tells it what to do.
-Currently this feature is only supporte for `mutator-lvl0`.
+Currently this feature is only supported for `mutator-lvl0`.
 You can find a sample under `./samples` named `action_file.mutator`.

 ```bash